 Mental Health: All staff will be made aware that mental health problems can, in some cases, be an indicator that a student has suffered, or is at risk of suffering abuse, neglect or exploitation.
 Staff will not attempt to make a diagnosis of mental health problems - the academy will ensure this is done by a trained mental health professional.
-Where there is a mental health concern about a student that is also a safeguarding concern this will be recorded by staff in line with this policy using CPOMS.
-School has a mental health support team and the DSL will take advice from the team before agreeing an appropriate course of action The academy will access a range of advice to help them identify students in need of additional mental health support, including working with external agencies.
+Where there is a mental health concern about a student that is also a safeguarding concern this will be recorded by staff in line with this policy using CPOMs/MY CONCERN.
+The academy will access a range of advice to help them identify students in need of additional mental health support, including working with external agencies.